 If symptoms are severe or persistent, dietary changes, adjustments to current medications, or medical treatments may be necessary.
 These treatments may include:

 - hospitalization or surgery for serious illnesses, such as appendicitis or bowel obstructions

 Anyone who experiences sudden, severe stomach pain with or without vomiting and diarrhea may want to seek emergency care.
 In particular, the

 - older adults

-- vomiting that is severe or lasts longer than 12 hours
+- vomiting that is that lasts more than 24 hours

 - bloody vomit

-- stomach pain that awakens the person from sleep
+2 days stomach painthat awakens the person from sleep

 - any symptoms that began after an injury or surgery to the stomach